-Christina grew up in a beautiful paradise: The island of Guam.
-As a child, music and playing the piano was her passion.
-She then relocated to southern California in 1997 where she decided to continue to live her passion by studying and achieving a minor degree in music, and a major degree in nursing.
-Christina then taught owned and taught her own piano music school, sharing her gifts with her students.
-She was well established and many of her students place in piano festivals and won competitions and scholarships.
+After graduating from high school, she relocated to southern California in 1997 where she decided to continue to live her passion by studying and achieving a minor degree in music, and a major degree in nursing.
+Christina fed her soul with music and taught piano as her career while in college.
+She soon founded her music school, sharing her gifts with her students who took the gift further in their lives playing the piano.
+She was well established with the music teachers association of California and the National Guild of Piano Teachers where many of her students place in piano festivals and won competitions and music scholarships.

 In 2000, Christina began her curiosity and sought out yoga at local fitness centers and practiced on and off as part of her fitness exercise regimen.
 However, at a very young age, she experienced medical conditions which required a change of life dealing with numerous surgeries and many trips to the doctors office and etc. Yoga now became profound for her personally as an alternative holistic approach, a saving grace to